jhvanderschee/hugocodex/content/en/posts/getting-started-with-hugo.md

 ## Step 1.
 Create a basic website

-A website typically consists of a few elements.
-The header with a menu, a sidebar, the content and the footer.
+A website typically consists of a few elements: the header with a menu, a sidebar, the content and the footer.
 Back in the day we used frames to put these components together.
 Nowadays we use includes.
 These includes require a programming language to work, like PHP.
 Using PHP however introduces a lot of vulnerabilities.
 What if we could prevent that by design?
 Well... you can with Hugo...

 You used to create an 'index.php' file and do something like this: